opennorth/represent-canada/README.md

 Lastly, configure the `DATABASES` Django setting and and create the database tables.

-    cp settings_database.py.example settings_database.py
+    cp settings.py.example settings.py
-    vi settings_database.py
+    $EDITOR settings.py
     python manage.py syncdb
+    python syncdb migrate

+You can launch a development server with:

+    python manage.py runserver

 # Adding Data

-Because the licenses for the digital boundary files are unclear, this data is currently held in a private repository, which is represented here as a submodule at `data/shapefiles`.
-The `tmp/definitions.py` file includes URLs to these files if publicly available and is identical to the `definitions.py` file used in the private repository.
-Please contact [james@opennorth.ca](mailto:james@opennorth.ca) to contribute new shapefiles.

-If you have access to the private repository, the command is:
+Because the licenses for the digital boundary files are unclear, shape data is currently held in a private repository.
+If you have access to this repository, symlink it in to the project directory:

-    git submodule update --init
+    mkdir data
+    ln -s /all-my-shapes-are-here/ data/shapefiles

+To load data into the API, see the documentation for the boundaries, representatives, and postcodes packages.

-# Upstream Changes
+# International Use

-Canada Boundary Service is a fork of [Blank Boundary Service](https://github.com/opennorth/blank-boundaryservice).
-To pull in upstream changes, first add an upstream endpoint:

-    git remote add upstream git://github.com/opennorth/blank-boundaryservice.git

-Now, you can pull in upstream changes ([as documented by GitHub](http://help.github.com/fork-a-repo/)):

-    git fetch upstream
-    git merge upstream/master

-Additional documentation is available from the [Blank Boundary Service README](https://github.com/opennorth/blank-boundaryservice#readme).
+Apart from the postcode component, which is optional and simple to rewrite, we've tried to avoid any Canada-specific code in this project.
+We hope reusing our code isn't too difficult, and would love to hear about international project using this code.

 # Contact

-Please contact [james@opennorth.ca](mailto:james@opennorth.ca) for all questions or comments.
-Please submit feature requests, bug fixes, etc. [through GitHub](https://github.com/opennorth/canada-boundaryservice/issues).
+Please contact [represent@opennorth.ca](mailto:represent@opennorth.ca) for all questions or comments.
+Please submit feature requests, bug fixes, etc. [through GitHub](https://github.com/opennorth/represent-canada/issues).